kathir-1729/kathir-1729/README.md

 - 👋 Hi, I’m @kathir
 - This is new github acc for personal projects and learning
-- Currently -> Software enineer
+- Currently -> Software Engineer
 - Interested -> Anything that challenges my skillset